digital-land/dluhc-datasets/README.md

     flask data load-db-backup

+## Deployment

+The application is currently deployed to Heroku and is called `dluhc-datasets`

+See the dluhc-datasets/settings -> config vars for all configuration.

 ## Authentication

 The application uses GitHub OAuth for authentication.
 Only members of the `digital-land` GitHub organization can log in to the application.
 The authentication flow: